Sud0-u53r/WriteUps/SunshineCTF2019/Web/WrestlerBook/README.md

 Now we have to use boolean based injection to get the flag that might be in someone's profile.

-First I checked the length of the table name and bruteforced each letter of the it using substr function to get the complere table name.
+First I checked the length of the table name and bruteforced each letter of the it using substr function to get the complete table name.
 After knowing the table name, I used the same technique to get the flag in flag column.

 I used group_concat function to concat the multiple rows result into single string.